ElleeB/ElleeB.github.io/_posts/2017-10-24-its_about_time.markdown

 I asked lots of people lots of questions.

-One of those people suggested I play a game, yes, a game: <br>
+One of those people suggested I play a game, yes, a game: <br></br>
 [Human Resource Machine](https://tomorrowcorporation.com/humanresourcemachine).

 I played it.